enhanc3d/OfflineParty/README.md

 This will download data from "kemono" and reset (delete) `kemono_favorites.json` file.
 You can use flags `-c`, `-b`, `-r` in a similar way.

 5. Enjoy!

+Also, it's my first time working with shell scripts, so if you have any problems do let me know, thanks!